-Any service running in a virtual machine provides the potential for attack.
-By disabling unnecessary system components that are not necessary to support the application or service running on the system, you reduce the number of components that can be attacked.
+Any service that is running in a virtual machine provides the potential for attack.
+By disabling system components that are not necessary to support the application or service that is running on the system, you reduce the potential.

 Virtual machines do not usually require as many services or functions as physical servers.
 When you virtualize a system, evaluate whether a particular service or function is necessary.